reubenstr/ElectroPup/docs/setup.md

+# Setup

+Read the entire guide prior to beginning the setup procress as this document may not be sequential order.

 # Development PC (Ubuntu)

 The development PC is used to display UI, Mujoco simulation, and charts as well as remote into the Raspberry Pi for code development.